 BUILDING PERMIT APPLICATIONS:

-Procedures to make online applications for building permits have been created.
 An online application can be made as follows:

 - The completed application form, along with any required drawings, should be e-mailed to: NOBuilding@north-olmsted.com.
 Drawings need to be in pdf format and file size cannot exceed 30 MB.
 Commercial projects with more than 6 sheets of drawings or large residential projects will need to make arrangements to have printed drawing sets delivered to the Building Department.